Monetary Policy

 The role of implementing the monetary policies across the country are performed by the RBI.
 The focus is on maintaining price stability while focusing on overall economic growth.

-There are three major types of policies that are implemented by the central bank of India.
+Three major types of policies are implemented by the Central Bank of India.

 It is one of the most influential types of monetary policy.
-Contractionary policies are implemented in order to fight and remove inflation in the country.
+Contractionary policies are implemented to fight and remove inflation in the country.
 It decreases the money supply along with raising the interest rates in the economy.
 Therefore, the borrowers find borrowing loans during this period created by the contractionary policy.
-The overall economic activity reduces due to this situation.
+The overall economic activity was reduced due to this situation.
 It can control inflation in the economy.

 Expansionary monetary policies are implemented in the country by increasing the overall money supply and decreasing interest rates in the economy.
 When the interest rates decrease, borrowers all over the country seek out loans which eventually increases economic activity.
 This situation can lead to more employment opportunities in the nation.